cindyvandooren/Snake/readme.md

 [project]: http://www.cindyvandooren.com/Snake

-Classic game built for the browser.
+Classic game rebuilt for the browser using Javascript, jQuery, HTML and CSS.

 ## Screenshot
 ![screenshot]
 [screenshot]: ./screenshot.png

 ## Features
+- Uses custom coordinates class to facilitate easy calculations for snake’s position
-- Sounds for end of game and eating of apples
+- Leverages HTML5 audio tag and jQuery to play sounds for end of game and eating apples
 - Pause and restart functionality
 - Graphics to improve UX